chatfai logo

 Q: What is the qualifying leads process?

-The process involves gathering information about the lead, such as their needs, budget, and interest level, to decide whether they are a good fit for your product or service.
+The process involves gathering information about the lead’s needs, budget, and interest level to decide whether they are a good fit for your product or service.

 Q: What is an example of a lead qualification?

-An example of LQ is someone who downloads a free guide from your website and then asks for a product demo.
+An example is someone downloading a free guide from your website and then asking for a product demo.

 Q: What is the lead qualification framework?